 MOD …/XX/5

 t) Until 1 January 2017, in Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
 These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
 From that date, these channels shall only be assigned as single-frequency channels.
 However, existing duplex channel assignments may be preserved for coast stations and retained for vessels, subject to coordination with affected administrations.
-(WRC-12)
+Channels 2078, 2019, 2079 and 2020 are not available for transmitting from ships.
+(WRC-15)

 u) In Region 2, these channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-(WRC-12)
+Channels 2078, 2019, 2079 and 2020 are not available for transmitting from ships.
+(WRC-15)

 v) After 1 January 2017, in the Netherlands, these channels may continue to be operated as duplex frequency channels, subject to coordination with affected administrations.
-(WRC-12)
+Channels 2078, 2019, 2079 and 2020 are not available for transmitting from ships.
+(WRC-15)

 w) In Regions 1 and 3: